bacpack-system/bacpack-system.github.io/README.md

 # BacPack System Documentation

-This repository contains the official documentation for the BacPack System, a component stack developed by BringAuto s.r.o. for easy dependency and package management of CMake-based projects.
+This repository contains the official documentation for the BacPack System, a component stack developed by [BringAuto](https://bringauto.com/) for easy dependency and package management of CMake-based projects.

 The documentation is built with MkDocs and hosted at: **https://bacpack-system.github.io**